Natirivas/Natirivas/README.md

 - 👋 Hi, I’m @Natirivas
 - 👀 I’m interested in learning something new everyday :)
-- 🌱 I’m currently learning cybersecurity, JAVA and AI basics concepts.
+- 🌱 I’m currently learning cybersecurity and AI concepts.
 - 💞️ I’m looking to collaborate on any project or team with good vibes
 - 📫 How to reach me; by email is best option.
   - ⚡ Fun fact: Mens sana in corpore sano :D